The City is trying to keep basic services open as much as possible while reducing the cost of providing those services.

 Mobile Collection Events

-The HHW event for 2021 will be on September 25th in Richmond at their City Hall.
-Excelsior Springs is partnering along with Lawson and Richmond this year.
+The HHW event for 2021 was held on September 25th in Richmond at their City Hall.
+Excelsior Springs partnered with Lawson and Richmond this year.
 Please click here to view the mobile schedule.
 Please click here to view the permanent Missouri collection facilities.

 Remember, residents of participating communities may attend any of the mobile events, or either of the two permanent facilities.
 No business waste accepted, which includes non-profits, churches, home-based businesses and rental property owners.
 For more information, visit http://recyclespot.org.